Renuga Veeran

-Renuga Veeran (born 20 June 1986) is a Malaysian-born Australian badminton player.
+Renuga Vithi Veeran (born 20 June 1986) is a Malaysian-born Australian badminton player.
 She has represented both Malaysia and Australia internationally as a badminton player.
 As part of the Australian Olympic Team, she paired with Leanne Choo and reached the quarter-finals in the women's doubles competition at the 2012 Summer Olympics.

 Personal

 Veeran, nicknamed Nunu and Nuges, was born on 20 June 1986 in Kuala Lumpur, Malaysia.
 Her mother, father and brother (Raj Veeran) all played badminton, representing Malaysia in international competitions.

 Veeran is an ethnic Tamilian, and speaks Tamil fluently.
 She gave an interview in Tamil language to the Australian Special Broadcasting Service (SBS) Tamil Radio a week after returning from the London Olympics.
 Veeran stated in the interview that she was warmly received by the Prime Minister of Australia on her return to Sydney from the games.

 Veeran is 165 cm tall and weighs 61 kg.
 She is right handed.

 Veeran attended primary school at Sekolah Rendah Kepong in Kuala Lumpur, Malaysia.
 She moved to Australia when she was sixteen years old.
 She attended Leichhardt High School in the Sydney suburbs for high school.
 She earned a Bachelor of Business in Applied Economics and International Trade from Victoria University, attending from 2007 to 2009.
 As of 2012, she lived in Melbourne, Victoria.